4 Tips for Forming a Rockstar Real Estate Team

 1. Make sure you’re ready.

 In order to do that, the first step is to look at your sales volume.
 As a rule of thumb, 40 transactions per year is considered to be the maximum number of transactions that one agent can successfully handle alone.
 If you are getting close to that number on a regular basis, it is probably time to consider bringing on some help.
-However, if you are still striving to hit this marker and have a while to go, you may want to wait a little bit before expanding into a team.
+However, if you are still striving to hit this marker and have a while to go, you may want to wait a little bit before expanding into a real estate investing team.

 Next, it’s important to take an honest look at your leadership skills.
 As a team leader, it will be up to you to handle many of the managerial tasks that come up during the course of doing business.
 In particular, you’ll need to know how to hire the right Personnel, how to distribute lead effectively, and how to let go of someone who isn’t a good fit.
 If you already have experience with these tasks, you may be ready to move to the next step.
-However, if this is all new to you, you may want to take some leadership training first.
+However, if real estate team building is all new to you, you may want to take some leadership training first.

 2. Get your plans in order.